S-Retr0/learning-git/README.md

 ```

 #### Rename a Branch
-To rename the current branch, use the `-m` option
+To rename the current branch, use the `-m` option:
 ```
 $ git branch -m new_branch_name
 ```

 #### Deleting a Branch
-To delete a branch, use the `-D` option
+To delete a branch, use the `-D` option:
 ```
 $ git branch -D branch_to_delete
 ```

 ### Switch Branch (git checkout)
-To change the current branch, type `git checkout <name_brach>`.
+To change the current branch, type `git checkout <name_brach>`:
 ```
 $ git checkout test_branch
 $ git branch